-On this page you can find general guidelines which are applicable for almost all shea butter recipes you can find on this site.
-Making homemade shea butter creams or creating your own shea butter recipes is simple if you know how to make scented shea butter cream, how to melt shea butter, how to whipp shea butter and how to store shea butter.
+Here are general guidelines which are applicable for almost all shea butter recipes on this site.
+Learn how to make scented shea butter cream, how to melt shea butter, how to whipp shea butter and how to store shea butter.

 How to Make Scented Shea Butter Cream

 If you want to make simple hard shea butter cream, you basically need shea butter, some base (carrier) oil and some essential oil.
 Actually, adding base oil is optional, simple combination of shea butter and essential oil(s) will do as well.
-Cream made with base oil(s) will be little bit softer and easier to apply than pure unrefined Shea butter.
-Exact choice of which base and which essential oils to use depends on few factors:
+Cream made with base oil(s) will be little bit softer and easier to apply than pure unrefined shea butter.

-- targeted purpose of a cream (wrinkles, dry skin, stretch marks, …)
+- targeted purpose of a shea butter cream (wrinkles, dry skin, stretch marks, eczema)

 If you don’t intend to make whipped cream, you can mix it by hand.
 No need to mix it with electric mixer.